rkone/TrackableEntities.Core/README.md

 ```

 Server-side trackable entities can either be writen by hand or generated from an existing database using code-generation techniques.
-This fork of Trackable Entities an incremental generator for client entities.
+This fork of Trackable Entities has an incremental generator that can create client entities.
 In your project containing the server-side trackable entities, add a reference to the TackableEntities.IncrementalGenerator project.
 Then modify that project file, add in the following:

 ```
  <PropertyGroup>